cs544-wisc/f23/p7/README.md

 For this project, imagine a scenario where you are receiving daily weather data for a given location.
-Your task is to populate this data into a Kafka stream using a `producer` Python script.
-Another Python program (the `consumer`) consumes the stream to produce JSON files with summary stats, for use on a web dashboard (you don't need to build the dashboard yourself).
+Your task is to populate this data into a Kafka stream using a *Producer* Python script.
+A *Consumer* Python script consumes data from the stream to produce JSON files with summary stats, for use on a web dashboard (you don't need to build the dashboard yourself).
+Later in the project, the consumer itself acts as a producer to populate certain messages into another Kafka topic.
+Finally, you will visualize some of the data collected by the consumer.

-For simplicity, we'll use a single Kafka broker instead of using a cluster.
+For simplicity, we use a single Kafka broker instead of using a cluster.
-A single producer will generate the weather data in an infinite loop at an accelerated rate (1 day per second).
+A single producer will generate weather data in an infinite loop at an accelerated rate (1 day per second).
 Finally, consumers will be different threads, launching from the same Python script.

 Learning objectives: